 An FTR holder may be subject to forfeiture of any profits from an FTR if it meets the criteria defined in Section 5.2.1 (b) of Schedule 1 of the PJM Operating Agreement.
 If a participant has a cleared increment offer or decrement bid for an applicable hour at or near the source or sink of any FTR they own and the day-ahead congestion LMP difference is greater than the real-time congestion LMP difference the profits from that FTR may be subject to forfeiture for that hour.
 An increment offer or decrement bid is considered near the source or sink point if 75 percent or more of the energy injected or withdrawn, and which is withdrawn or injected at any other bus, is reflected on the constrained path between the FTR source or sink.
-This rule only applies to increment offers and decrement bids that would
+This rule only applies to increment offers and decrement bids that would increase the price separation between the FTR source and sink points.

-Figure 13-16 demonstrates the FTR forfeiture rule for INCs and DECs.
+Figure 13-11 demonstrates the FTR forfeiture rule for INCs and DECs.
 The INC or DEC distribution factor (dfax) is compared to the largest impact withdrawal or injection dfax.
 If the absolute difference between the virtual bid and its counterpart is greater than or equal to 75 percent, the virtual bid is considered for forfeiture.
 This is the metric in the rule which defines the impact of the virtual bid on the constraint.

-In the first part of the example in Figure 13-16, the INC has a dfax of 0.25 and the maximum withdrawal dfax on the constraint is -0.5.
+In the first part of the example in Figure 13-11, the INC has a dfax of 0.25 and the maximum withdrawal dfax on the constraint is -0.5.
 The difference between the two dfax values is -0.75 (0.25 minus -0.5).
 The absolute value is 0.75.
 In the second part of the example in, the DEC has dfax of 0.5 and the maximum injection dfax on the constraint is -0.25.
 The difference between the two dfax values is 0.75 (-0.25 minus 0.5).
 The absolute value is also 0.75.

-Figure 13-16 Illustration of INC/DEC FTR forfeiture rule
+Figure 13-11 Illustration of INC/DEC FTR forfeiture rule

-Figure 13-17 shows the FTR forfeiture values for both physical and financial participants for each month of June 2010 through December 2015.
+Figure 13-12 shows the FTR forfeiture values for both physical and financial participants for each month of June 2010 through March 2016.
 Currently, counter flow FTRs are not subject to forfeiture regardless of INC or DEC positions.
-Total forfeitures for the 2015 to 2016 planning period were \$0.17 million (0.03 percent of total FTR target allocations).
+Total forfeitures for the 2015 to 2016 planning period were \$0.2 million (0.02 percent of total FTR target allocations).